inferno986return/ebookbuild/README.md

 `ebookbuild` generates checksums for the output EPUB using the MD5, SHA-256 and SHA-512 hash algorithms using the built-in Python 3 module `hashlib`.
 This can be useful for verifying the EPUB file's integrity and to catch potential leakers of advance reader copies (ARCs).

-Also, some piracy websites allow searching by MD5 which would heavily imply the file was uploaded directly by the recipient.
+Also, some shadow libaries (i.e. piracy websites) allow searching for e-books by their MD5 checksum which would heavily imply the file was uploaded directly by the recipient.

 ## Licencing